kht-gw/Car_License_Plate_Detection/README.md

 #### results.json

-Detection results of two sample car images are as follow:
+Json file output for detection results of above sample car image is as follows:

 ```json